 If you’ve been following my blog, then you probably already know I’m a huge fan of boutique hotels.
 Not only because I work with these types of hotels on a day to day basis, but also because of the uniqueness and personalized service that so many offer.
 When choosing the perfect hotel for weekend getaways, there’s a few items I take into consideration: location, style, review & comfort.

-While I had read about Arlo Hudson Square‘s convenient location to many gems in the city, I didn’t realize how easy it was to walk to some of my favorite spots.
+While I had read about Arlo Soho‘s convenient location to many gems in the city, I didn’t realize how easy it was to walk to some of my favorite spots.
 Squeezed between west village and soho, the hotel is easily accessible to the best restaurants and shopping in New York.

 - Jack’s Wife Freda– cute spot for lunch